 Tony has previously carried out projects in the UK and USA and is currently working on developments in Ireland, Nigeria and Saudi Arabia.

-The managing partners are supported by team leaders, each of whom head up their own department while working closely with other department to ensure efficient and successful completion of projects.
-Please click on the relevant person above to find out more about them
+Fewer Harrington & Partners’ Senior Management team is supported by Team Leaders – each of whom heads up their own department, while working closely with other departments to ensure efficient and successful completion of projects.
+Please click on the relevant person above to find out more about them.

 Having worked on a vast range of residential, commercial, industrial and pharmaceutical projects in Ireland and Australia, Kevin has accumulated deep construction and project management experience.